Atla55/Android-Tiers-Core/README.md

 **Mechanite Storage Upgrades**: Each tier of Mechanite storage upgrade increases or decreases health regen speed, with an archotech mechanite storage upgrade halving the time it takes an android to recover from injuries.

 **SkyCloud**: Allow to digitize and store your colonists minds in supercomputers, from which you can control your entire colony.

+**M8 Mech Unit**: A limited mobile SkyCloud Core also equipped with a Skymind radio, allowing to store 10 minds and provide 3 SkyMind slots wherever the mech is

 ## Androids